 Power over Ethernet Plus (PoE+) and 60W PoE

 Cisco 550X Series switches support the Power over Ethernet Plus (PoE+) standard (IEEE 802.3at), providing up to 30 watts per port.
 The switches also support 60W PoE on selected ports to power compact switches, high-power wireless access points, or connected lighting.
 The power is managed in a smart fashion such that only the amount of power the endpoint needs is delivered to it and not wasted.
 As a result, the switches can support devices that require more power, such as 802.11ac wireless access points, video-based IP phones, surveillance cameras, and more.

 PoE capabilities simplify the deployment of advanced technologies by allowing you to connect and power network endpoints over a single Ethernet cable, without having to install separate power supplies.
 Cisco 550X Series switches are also fully backward compatible with IEEE 802.11af PoE and Cisco legacy PoE protocols.

 The Cisco 550X Series integrates a variety of power-saving features across all models, providing the industry’s most extensive energy-efficient switching portfolio.
 These switches are designed to conserve energy by optimizing power use, which helps protects the environment and reduce your energy costs.
 They provide an eco-friendly network solution without compromising performance.
 Cisco 550X Series switches feature:

 - Support for the Energy Efficient Ethernet (IEEE 802.3az) standard, which reduces energy consumption by monitoring the amount of traffic on an active link and putting the link into a sleep state during quiet periods

-- The latest application-specific integrated circuits (ASICs), which use low-power 40-nanometer technology and low-power, high-performance ARM CPUs
+- The latest application-specific integrated circuits (ASICs), which use low-power 28- or 40-nanometer technology and low-power, high-performance ARM CPUs

 - Automatic power shutoff on ports when a link is down